F-statistic candidate signal search

 The program will proceed assuming that

-• the data directory for frame 001 is located at ../../../testdata/2d_0.25/001 and contain subdirectories with input data for H1, L1 and/or V1 detectors (all available detectors are used by default; to select specific detectors, use -usedet option),
+001is located at../../../testdata/2d_0.25/001and contain subdirectories with input data for H1, L1 and/or V1 detectors (all available detectors are used by default; to select specific detectors, use-usedetoption), - the grid of parameters files is expected to be in

-• the -addsig option is used to add a software injection to pure noise Gaussian data.
-The signal's parameters are randomly generated using the sigen code (for more details see the minimal example).
+-addsigoption is used to add a software injection to pure noise Gaussian data.
+The signal's parameters are randomly generated using thesigencode (for more details see the minimal example). - the threshold for the \mathcal{F}-statistic is set to be 14.5,

 Output files